clojuredocs/guides/articles/language/core_overview.md

 ### for

-(for ...) allows for list comprehensions. (for ...) takes a vector of pairs of [binding collection]. (for ...) then assigns each sequential value in the collection to the binding form and evaluates them rightmost first.
+`for` allows for list comprehensions. `for` takes a vector of pairs of [binding collection]. `for` then assigns each sequential value in the collection to the binding form and evaluates them rightmost first.
 The results are returned in a lazy sequence.

-(for ...) allows for explicit let, when and while through use of ":let []" ":when (expression)" ":while (expression)" in the binding vector.
+`for` allows for explicit let, when and while through use of ":let []" ":when (expression)" ":while (expression)" in the binding vector.

 {% highlight clojure %}
 (for [x [1 2 3] y [4 5 6]]